rajuchigicherla/Road-Accidents-Analysis-Project/README.md

 To learn more about road traffic injuries, refer to the WHO fact sheet: [Road Traffic Injuries](https://www.who.int/news-room/fact-sheets/detail/road-traffic-injuries#:~:text=Approximately%201.3%20million%20people%20die,pedestrians%2C%20cyclists%2C%20and%20motorcyclists)

+Since the Dataset is too large to upload in the github.
+So please have a look [Here](https://docs.google.com/spreadsheets/d/1cBf5lJ1ZV6rgICWeml3QNkS93LwFKwKr/edit?usp=sharing&ouid=104163897018162368239&rtpof=true&sd=true)

 Please Visit here to see the live Dashboard:[Here](https://www.novypro.com/project/road-accident-analysis-power-bi)

 ## Steps in the Project